List of Bleach characters: Kūgo Ginjō

 Kūgo Ginjō (銀城 空吾, Ginjō Kūgo) is the leader of Xcution.
 In the past, he was the first Substitute Soul Reaper before he went into hiding upon learning that he was not trusted by the Soul Society.
 Ginjō later established Xcution and becomes its leader while having the Fullbringers exchange energies with him to cement their organization.
 Soon after, Ginjō has Tsukishima alter his memory to win Ichigo over before having his memories restored to siphon Ichigo's Fullbring.
 While his Fullbring power is Cross of Scaffold, turning his Saltire pendant into a large Claymore, Ginjō can use his Soul Reaper badge to augment his power.
 After absorbing Ichigo's Fullbring, Ginjō gains access to Ichigo's abilities.
 When he is unable to convince Ichigo that they were both wronged by the Soul Society, Ginjō releases his unnamed bankai to counter Ichigo's.
 However, Ichigo proves to be too strong as he manages to kill Ginjō.

 After Ichigo requests permission to bury him in the land of the living out of respect, Ginjō ends up living within the Soul Society alongside Tsukishima and Giriko.

-Ginjō is voiced by Hiroki Tōchi in the Japanese version of the anime and by Travis Willingham in the English dub and by Christopher Swindle in the Thousand-Year Blood War arc.
+Ginjō is voiced by Hiroki Tōchi in the original Japanese version of the anime and by Travis Willingham in the English dub and by Christopher Swindle in the Thousand-Year Blood War arc.

 Shūkurō Tsukishima

 Shūkurō Tsukishima (月島 秀九郎, Tsukishima Shūkurō) is the former leader of Xcution and Ginjō's accomplice.
 His Fullbring power is Book of the End (ブック ・ オブ ・ ジ ・ エンド, Bukku obu ji Endo), a bookmark that transforms into a katana with two abilities: cutting through anything and inserting/removing false memories of whatever it cuts, living or not.
 If suiting his fancy, Tsukishima can use his power to destroy the minds of his victims by having them suffer mental breakdowns from an overdose of false memories.
 After Ginjō's surprise attack on Uryū, Tsukishima alters the memories of his fellow Xcution members to win Ichigo over while he places Orihime and Chad under his spell alongside Ichigo's sisters and friends.
 But once Uryū reveals Ginjō as the true mastermind and Ichigo's Soul Reaper powers are restored, Tsukishima causes Chad and Orihime to have a mental breakdown for his amusement until they are knocked out by Isshin and Urahara.
 Tsukishima then engages Byakuya in battle before being wounded and left to die.
 After Ichigo defeats Ginjō in a fight, Tsukishima attempts to kill Ichigo, only for his attack to be taken by Riruka instead.
 Afterwards while being carried away by Shishigawara, Tsukishima dies from his injuries with everyone under his spell restored to normally.

 Following his death, Tsukishima was later seen living within the Soul Society alongside Ginjō and Giriko.

-Tsukishima is voiced by Daisuke Ono in the Japanese version of the anime and by Matthew Mercer in English dub.
+Tsukishima is voiced by Daisuke Ono in the original Japanese version of the anime and by Matthew Mercer in English dub.